RoRoche/AndroidStarter/architecture.md

 * read a local file
 * etc.

-Fortunately, many resources comes to the rescue: classes from the official Android SDK, blog posts, libraries and so on.
+Fortunately, many resources come to the rescue: classes from the official Android SDK, blog posts, libraries and so on.

-But one of the most useful resource I met is the "Android REST client applications" session from Google I/O 2010 by Virgil Dobjanschi:
+But one of the most useful resources I met is the "Android REST client applications" session from Google I/O 2010 by Virgil Dobjanschi:

 * <https://www.youtube.com/watch?v=xHXn3Kg2IQE>
 * <https://dl.google.com/googleio/2010/android-developing-RESTful-android-apps.pdf>

-And I totally joined to his advices that are:
+And I totally agree with his advice that is:

 * use [`Service`](http://developer.android.com/reference/android/app/Service.html) class from the Android SDK
 * set up a `ServiceHelper` class to facade the call to network requests